ElliotGinge/elliotginger.com/work/automation-with-control.md

 As operational demand increased, teams relied heavily on manual processes to move data between systems, track work, and maintain oversight.
 While automation was an obvious opportunity, there were concerns around reliability, ownership, and unintended consequences.

-The challenge was to introduce automation that genuinely reduced effort — without creating new risk or fragility.
+The challenge was to introduce automation that genuinely reduced effort; without creating new risk or fragility.

 ## The Problem